datagrok/subcommander/README.md

 2. At this point, running `proj` will already produce useful information:

         $ proj
-        Subcommands directory ~/bin/proj.d does not exist.
-Place executable files there to enable them as sub-commands of 'proj'.
+        Subcommands directory ~/usr/lib/proj not found.
+Specify the path to proj subcommands with the PROJ_EXEC_PATH environment variable.

 3. So, do what it recommends.
-Create a directory right next to `proj` named `proj.d`.
-This will hold all the sub-scripts.
+Create the directory `~/usr/lib/proj` to hold all the sub-scripts:

-        $ mkdir ~/bin/proj.d
+        $ mkdir -p ~/usr/lib/proj

 4. You should now have:

+        ~
-        bin/
+        ├── bin/
-        ├── proj -> /path/to/lib/subcommander.sh
+        │   └── proj -> /path/to/lib/subcommander.sh
+        └── usr/
+            └── lib/
-        └── proj.d/
+                └── proj/

 5. `help` is a subcommand included with subcommander that you will probably want as well.
-Symlink to it from your scripts directory.
+Place a symlink (or copy) of it in your scripts directory.

-        $ ln -s /path/to/lib/subcommander/help ~/bin/proj.d/
+        $ ln -s /path/to/lib/subcommander/help ~/usr/lib/proj/

 4. You should now have:

+        ~
-        bin/
+        ├── bin/
-        ├── proj -> /path/to/lib/subcommander.sh
+        │   └── proj -> /path/to/lib/subcommander.sh
+        └── usr/
+            └── lib/
-        └── proj.d/
+                └── proj/
                     └── help -> /path/to/lib/subcommander/help

 4. Now, running `proj` produces: